There are lots of good reasons to go for a new website design. Here are some of the not so good ones:

 A glance through their portfolio should give you an idea of whether or not their aesthetic matches your ambitions.
 If you sell beauty products, then an agency that works primarily with agricultural clients probably won’t be a great fit.

-Ideally an agency will be able to share their process in written form.
+Ideally an agency will be able to share their web design process in written form.
 It should make sense to you and include a solid alignment stage at the front so that you can be sure that the final site will match your requirement.
-A skimpy briefing stage or jumping straight into design and build is probably going to result in some painful circling back later.
+A skimpy briefing stage or jumping straight into web design and build is probably going to result in some painful circling back later.

-This is a tricky area but really you want to understand where they sit in terms of using data to drive web builds.
+This is a tricky area but really you want to understand where they sit in terms of using data to drive web design and builds.
 At one extreme every page can be designed and refined against available data points.
 At the other end you rely on experts having a view on what will work best for you.
 There is no right and wrong and certainly much of this will be driven by the data you have available.
 Certainly a good conversation to have though.

 Content is king and queen on a website so do take time to make sure you will have solid support in this area.
 It may well be an additional cost element because it is both vital and time-consuming.
 Be clear about how much you can support - often a good process involves you writing a rough copy and then an expert at the agency polishes and structures the content.
+Great copy drives and supports great web design.

 It is unlikely that any agency will quote initially with such items included so it is worth thinking ahead on this one.
 Illustrations can be a great way to build a unique and powerful brand but stock ones are nowhere near as good as ones you commission.
-Likewise photos will bring your website design to life in a way that absolutely reflects your brand but a photographer could be £500 or £50,000 !
-Certainly teh agency should be your ally in sorting out such matters and able to offer guidance and support but they are unlikely to keep the skills in-house.
+Likewise photos will bring your web design to life in a way that absolutely reflects your brand but a photographer could be £500 or £50,000 !
+Certainly the agency should be your ally in sorting out such matters and able to offer guidance and support but they are unlikely to keep the skills in-house.

 Building a new website should be viewed as the beginning of a process, not the end and really the build process should lead into a fruitful relationship with an agency where you can get a support package tailored to suit your ambitions for your business.